See how to create this DIY faux marquee chalkboard using an unexpected material – plastic Easter eggs!

 Even though I relaxed the budget restrictions, it was still an inexpensive project to make.
 Between the canvas, eggs, and chalkboard paint, I spent less than $10 on materials.
 I already had the hot glue sticks and the paint pen.

-Make the Easter egg faux marquee chalkboard sign
+Make the Easter egg DIY faux marquee chalkboard sign

 First, I painted the entire canvas with the chalkboard paint.